Nicholas Molinari

 Youth sports also play a major role in the school year for students and families in communities of all sizes, and companies large and small contribute to team fundraisers and sponsor teams through ads in programs and banners lining sports fields.
 Recognizing the importance of youth sports, companies like DICK’s Sporting Goods partners with public schools to help fund sports programs across the nation.

-The back-to-school season is a testament to the dynamic relationship between businesses and American families.
+The back-to-school season is a testament to the relationship between businesses and American families.
 This dynamic not only drives economic growth but also ensures that students across the U.S. are well-equipped for a fruitful and informative academic year.

 About the authors